 - Please request any letters no less than one month before the due date for letter writers.

 - If I have not written a letter for you before, please also send an e-packet of relevant materials attached to one email.
 Most important is any written work you have done for me in a class.
 Also useful is a personal statement or similar overview of your experience at UChicago and future plans; unofficial transcript; resume / CV; other written work that is especially relevant and/or high quality; any background information about non-academic jobs, experiences, accomplishments that are relevant.

 - Feel free to send a short email reminder a few days before any important deadlines.

 - I have lots of thoughts about the choice to pursue a Ph.D. in political science / International Relations.
 I was tremendously underinformed when I made my own decisions about this.
 Don't hesitate to ask for my thoughts during class, office hours, or any other time in person.

-- One specific concern I have is that, in my view, too often people see a Ph.D. as the logical next step in their successful academic life.
-Pursuing a Ph.D. in political science is something smart, academically successful people should do *if* they think it is likely they will succeed in, and be fulfilled by, the unusual day-to-day work of the academic profession.
-It behooves students to ask faculty around campus to get a good sense of the realities of getting an academic job and the day-to-day nature of life as an academic.
+- One specific hobby horse is that I think students too often see a Ph.D. as the logical next step in continuing their successful academic life.
+That is, pursuing a Ph.D. in political science is what especially academically talented people should do.
+I disagree.
+My view is that a Ph.D. is only worth pursuing if talented students strongly believe they will be happy and successful working in the unusual day-to-day rhythm of being a professor.
+It therefore behooves students to ask faculty around campus to get a good sense of the realities of getting an academic job and day-to-day life as an academic.